LykkeCity/OffChain/Readme.md

 # Deployment

-Currently in order to deploy the daemon into node, a sql server instance should be deployed and the database script from OffchainNodeLib\DB should be run to created the corresponding tables and their data.
+Currently in order to deploy the daemon into node, a sql server instance should be deployed and the database script from OffchainNodeLib\DB should be run to create the corresponding tables and their data.

 # Control Requests